 Rad Power Bikes has just changed their landing page for the RadWagon officially announcing the RadWagon 4 and details on the bike are now available.
 The RadWagon 4 will be shipping in September 2020.
 As a current owner of a 2018 RadWagon I am really excited for this launch since the versatility of a cargo ebike is unmatched.
 I had a hunch that this was coming as the RadWagon 3 was marked out of stock recently with no ability to backorder.
-At the end of this post is my video comparing the original Rad Power Bikes RadWagon to the RadWagon 4
+Below is my video comparing the original Rad Power Bikes RadWagon to the RadWagon 4.

 The RadWagon 4 is making a number of changes.
 One of the biggest is a switch to 22″ rims from 26″ which drastically changes the look of the RadWagon we’re used to.
 It’s important to keep in mind that 22″ wheels are a pretty unique size.
 If you’re buying a RadWagon 4 I highly recommend stocking up on bike tubes and maybe even an extra set of tires.
 I imagine we will see third parties eventually offer tires and tubes in this size but you don’t want to risk being stuck without replacements.

 We went back to the drawing board and looked at all the ways we could improve our beloved electric cargo bike, keeping our customers’ feedback and requests at the forefront of our minds the entire time…The result is a next-level people and cargo hauler that’s essentially a brand new cargo bike.
 With a patent-pending frame design, custom tires, and more adjustability than ever before, the RadWagon 4 is the raddest car replacing bike we’ve ever created.